-The following national organizations offer a variety of safety and injury prevention programs described below.
+The following organizations offer safety and injury prevention programs.

-- Healthychildren.org is a parenting website offering numerous resources for parents on various issues affect children throughout all stages of development.
+- Healthychildren.org offers numerous resources for parents on issues affecting children in all stages of development.

-- Car Safety Seats and Transportation Safety.
-This site provides important safety rules for use of car safety seats.
-The site also has some frequently asked questions about car safety seats and includes information on air bag safety, a booster seat teaching tool and teen driver safety.
+- Important rules for use of car safety seats.
+The site also has frequently asked questions about car safety seats and other transportation safety issues, including air bag safety, a booster seat teaching tool and teen driver safety.

-- For additional information on bicycle safety, bike routes, and other bicycle related visit the LADOT Bike Program website.
+- For additional information on bicycle safety, bike routes and other bicycle-related information, visit the LADOT Bike Program's home page.

 The CDC has a variety of topics on injury and violence prevention.
 Each fact sheet tells who is at risk for various injuries and how the risk of injury can be reduced.

 - Falls and hip fractures among older adults

 - Injuries among children and adolescents

 - Water-related injuries